Scott J. Sallinger - Philosopher, Designer and Craftsman

 Cornerture began to draw the attention of the media as well as national furniture manufacturers that could produce these corner designs more cost effectively.
 Partnering with a few LA-based manufacturers, Scott developed and licensed the Cornerture corner bed as well as a multifunctional corner piece that was sold in Costco.

-Scott is a member of Victorian Alliance (a Historical Home Preservation Organization), AIA, SF Designers, SF Made, and IDSA.
+Scott continues to provide Interior Design, Custom Cabinetry and his home design philosophies to his San Francisco clients and is an active member of Victorian Alliance Historical Home Preservation, AIA, SF Designers, SF Made, and IDSA.

 Creating a mindful world one home at a time...